 MOD MEX/20/6#10430

-6 1.4 References to CCITT Recommendations and Instructions in these Regulations are not to be taken as giving to those Recommendations and Instructions the same legal status as the Regulations.
+6 1.4 References to ITU-T Recommendations and Instructions in these Regulations are not to be taken as giving to those Recommendations and Instructions the same legal status as the Regulations.

 Reasons: The Administration of Mexico considers it appropriate to systematically replace "CCITT" by "ITU-T", and therefore supports proposal IAP 16.